gpdowney/lightweightLSAT/pages/fundamentals/schedule.md

 permalink: fundamentals/schedule
 ---

-This page outlines, in some depth, one possible way of laying out your study schedule.
+This page outlines one possible way of scheduling your studying.

 ## Before You Begin